NateWickstrom/aes-exo/README.md

 ToDo
 -------

-Only files with AAC containers work for for music playback.
+Only files with AAC containers work for music playback.
 M4A and MP4 containers will not work.

 License
 --------